bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-macos-apps.md

 If you have test targets defined, the **primary** Workflow of a MacOS app includes the two [Steps](/getting-started/getting-started-steps) you need to run your Xcode tests, and view their results on [bitrise.io](https://bitrise.io/):

-* Xcode Test for Mac
+* Xcode Test for Mac.
-* Deploy to Bitrise.io
+* Deploy to Bitrise.io.

 {% include message_box.html type="note" title="Code signing files" content="Running Xcode tests and deploying their results to Bitrise do not require any code signing files.